Olive oil born

 Gather the best you can find to make the best olive oil in the world.
 This isn't it yet.
 But from land to land, from oil to oil, the taste and the demand are refined.

-the first oil
+The first olive oil

-of an oil
+of an olive oil that wants

-who wants to be the first
+to be the first

 It became denser through the olive groves and wild forests.

 Produced an extra virgin olive oil with a fruity flavor

 green and fresh.

 A nomadic olive oil with a wild soul that, for many months

 and leagues later, he is ready to walk to his

 to be added to many dishes